 That might include:

-Even without major changes, it’s worth revisiting periodically to make sure everything still fits.
+Even without major changes, it’s worth revisiting periodically to evaluate whether everything still fits.

 What It Comes Down To